This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Where Should You Start the Scenic Drive in Zion National Park

-- Finally, when you get to Canyon Junction Bridge Viewpoint (MAP STOP # 3), continue straight ahead.
-You are now driving along the Floor of Valley Road and continuing your Zion National Park Scenic Drive.
+• When you get to Canyon Junction Bridge Viewpoint (MAP STOP # 3), continue straight ahead.
+You are now driving along the Floor of Valley Road and continuing your Zion National Park Scenic Drive!

 Scenic Drive in Zion